 - if its frozen, thaw it in the fridge before cooking

 - if you catch your own fish, chill it on ice immediately

 - Avoid eating large fish from warm ocean waters, especially the head, roe or organs

-- If harvesting shellfish or reef fish yourself, check with local authorities which species and waters are safe for harvesting
+- If you are harvesting shellfish or reef fish, check with local authorities which species and waters are safe for harvesting.